polterguy/lizzie/docs/introduction.md

 #### What's with the funny '@' symbol?

+**Warning** - Advanced concept coming up.
+If you don't understand the contents of this sub-title, simply skip it, and come back to it later, at which point it will make more sense to you.
+Understanding this part is not required to understand the rest of this documentation.

 Lizzie is based upon the ideas of Lisp.
 In Lisp, and hence in Lizzie, everything is evaluated.
 In fact, even constants you include in your code, are wrapped inside of functions, which we refer to as _"Symbolic Delegates"_, and when these constants